leonardomso/33-js-concepts/README.md

 **[⬆ Back to Top](#table-of-contents)**

+---

+## 🚀 How to Contribute

+We'd ❤️ to have your help in making this repository better!
+If you're passionate about JavaScript and want to contribute, here's how you can get involved:

+### 💡 Ways to Contribute:
+- 📚 **Add examples**, resources, or explanations to any concept.
+- 🛠️ **Improve documentation** and code snippets for clarity.
+- 🌟 **Suggest or introduce new JavaScript concepts** that aren't covered yet.

+Check out our [Contributing Guidelines](./CONTRIBUTING.md) to get started and learn more about how to contribute effectively.

+Together, let's build a comprehensive JavaScript resource! 💪

+---

 ## <img  align= center width=50px height=50px src="https://moein.video/wp-content/uploads/2022/05/license-GIF-Certificate-Royalty-Free-Animated-Icon-350px-after-effects-project.gif"> License <a id = "License"></a>
 This software is licensed under MIT License, See [License](https://github.com/leonardomso/33-js-concepts/blob/master/LICENSE) for more information ©Leonardo Maldonado.